I Went Too Far

-"I Went Too Far" is the tenth single released by Aurora and the sixth single from All My Demons Greeting Me as a Friend.
+"I Went Too Far" is a song by Aurora and the sixth single from All My Demons Greeting Me as a Friend (2016).
 It was written by Aurora, Odd Martin Skålnes and Magnus Skylstad and produced by Magnus Skylstad, Odd Martin Skålnes and Jeremy Wheatley.
 On July 5, 2016 the song was officially released worldwide.
 A remix of the song by American DJ MK was released on 15 July 2016.

 Background and composition

 The song is described to be a disco-inflected pop and synth-pop song.
 Aurora started writing this song when she was nine.
 She explained to the 405: "It's a reminder of how important it is to not give yourself away for anyone else's love.
 Way too many people tend to stay in relationships where they go through verbal and physical abuse.
 It's a huge issue that needs awareness."

 In a BBC Radio 1 interview she said: "We sometimes go too far for the approval and love of someone else, when we should really just learn to love ourselves and that should be enough."

 "When I was 9 I wrote most of this song.
 I watched someone brave and kind not demanding the respect and love they deserved.

 Growing up, I realized these things happen all around us.
 And we need to learn to be kind to ourselves and demand to be treated right.
 We all have the chance to climb up the ladder."